Join Our Social Swim Community

 More information about our groups:

 Our swims are informal, a social occasion with friends and like minded people.
-There aren't trained cold water swim instructors or lifeguards and everyone swims at their own risk, please make sure you are aware of the risks of cold water swimming and the risks associated with the sea, lake, or river that you will be swimming in.
+Everyone swims at their own risk, please make sure you are aware of the risks of cold water swimming and the risks associated with the sea, lake, or river that you will be swimming in.
 It is your own personal responsibility.
-Check out our Safety Resources for lots of helpful resources.
+Check out our Safety Resources and for lots of helpful resources.
+Please also read through our disclaimer policy.

 If you have health conditions you should check with a doctor before taking part in cold water swimming.